 The goal of South Shore Mental Health’s Clinical Internship Program is to prepare doctoral-level psychology students for careers in clinical practice with an emphasis on community mental health.

 The training faculty is made up of psychologists, social workers, nurses, and psychiatrists from South Shore Mental Health and our allied training sites.
 Our staff teaches through seminars and direct supervision.
-Professionally renowned consultants from Boston add special expertise to the training program.
+Our supervisors encompass a wide range of theoretical orientations, with expertise in case conceptualization and integrative interventions drawing on psychodynamic, internal family systems (IFS), cognitive-behavioral, family systems, trauma-informed, attachment, and humanistic theories.

 Doctoral Psychology Internship

-Thank you for your interest in this internship in Clinical Psychology.
-Beginning in 1963, and continuously since then, there has been an APA Accredited Doctoral Internship in Clinical Psychology in place at South Shore Mental Health.
-The program’s primary model is a Practitioner Scholar model.
-Its overarching goal is to prepare psychologists for applied clinical work in community-based multidisciplinary settings.
+Thank you for your interest in our internship for doctoral candidates in psychology.
+Since South Shore Mental Health’s inception in 1963, there has been a continuously running APA accredited doctoral internship for psychology students.
+The program utilizes a practitioner scholar approach, with an overarching goal of preparing psychologists for applied clinical work in community-based multidisciplinary settings.
 This is accomplished through clinical supervision of direct service, didactic experience, and exposure to multiple service delivery systems in a managed care environment.

 Research and practice are integrated through the distribution and discussion of journal articles and other writings highlighting research contributions to the practice of psychology.
 This occurs in case presentations, seminars, and supervision.

-Training in the clinical psychology internship program involves one of two tracks, Adult or Child/Adolescent.
-Each includes a primary outpatient placement and a secondary placement in a different service.
-Half of an intern’s time is spent in the primary placement each week and the remainder is spent in the secondary site.
-(Secondary placements will be discussed during interviews and assigned after matches are confirmed).
+Training in the doctoral psychology internship program involves one of three tracks, Child/Adolescent, Early Childhood, or Adult.
+Each track includes a primary outpatient placement and a secondary placement in a different service.
+Half of an intern’s time is spent at the primary placement each week and the remainder is spent at the secondary site.

 A. Child/Adolescent or B. Early Childhood